 At Berea College, we have always been committed to a holistic assessment of a student’s potential.
-For that reason, we will offer test-optional admissions for the Fall 2022 and Fall 2023 classes.
+For that reason, we will offer test-optional admissions for the Fall 2023 class.

 We are still happy to accept and consider ACT or SAT scores from students who wish to share their scores as part of their application.
 All applications will be given the same consideration, regardless of whether a student chooses to submit test scores.

 Deciding whether to share your test scores

 If you’re wondering whether you should submit a standardized test score, we encourage you to consider the following: